blender/blender/doc/python_api/rst/info_gotcha.rst

-**Any** data that you remove shouldn't be modified or accessed afterwards, this includes f-curves, drivers, render layers, timeline markers, modifiers, constraints along with objects, scenes, groups, bones.. etc.
+**Any** data that you remove shouldn't be modified or accessed afterwards, this includes f-curves, drivers, render layers, timeline markers, modifiers, constraints along with objects, scenes, collections, bones.. etc.

 The ``remove()`` api calls will invalidate the data they free to prevent common mistakes.